 The Difference Between a Salvage Certificate and Rebuilt Title

 Many wonder why anybody would even purchase such a vehicle, but that comes down to personal preference.
 Many salvage cars or trucks can be repaired, and some actually enjoy doing so.
-Others might be bought for a very cheap price, fixed up, and then serve some type of purpose that suits the desire of the new owner.
+Others might be bought for a very cheap price.
+They fix up and then serve some type of purpose that suits the desire of the new owner.

 Whatever the reason might be, no state will permit a vehicle with a salvage certificate to actually be driven until the title is changed to “rebuilt” or some similar designation.
 To get to that point, however, some major repairs may need to be done.

 Once a vehicle is adequately repaired to the point that it is roadworthy, the current owner can apply for a new title.
 At that point, if it is granted, the title will always carry some type of designator indicating that it was a salvaged car.
 No state allows the designator to be legally removed, which is why it is often difficult to obtain full and comprehensive insurance coverage for such cars.